nicolasdettling/nemo_python/docs/eANT025.AntArc_setup_guide.md

 You will run your new experiment within NEW_EXP.

 The first step is to link in the forcing files using prepare_run.sh; this also copies the XIOS executable from the NOC group.
 This script will also set up your namelists for the first year, by calling the python script `update_namelists.py`.
 If you don't want the first year to be 1979, you'll need to change the first argument to `update_namelists.py` near the bottom of prepare_run.sh.
 Finally, it will set up a directory on JASMIN where the results will be automatically copied every year.
-Edit this directory as needed.
+Edit this directory location as needed.

 Once you're happy, call